Skip to Main Content

 A. Course Load Requirements and Limits

 Every first year student is required to take the full schedule of required first year courses.
 Every second and third year student is required to undertake a minimum of twelve (12) units per term and may not take more than sixteen (16) units per term without approval of the Assistant Dean for Student Affairs (hereinafter “Dean of Students”).
 The maximum number of intensive January term courses a student may take during one January term is two (2) for a total of no more than three (3) units of credit.
-ABA Rules allow students to be enrolled in no more than 17 units at any time (one-fifth of the total required for graduation).
 For purposes of calculating maximum units during spring semester, completed units taken during a UCLA Law January Term shall not be included.
 In exceptional circumstances as determined by the Dean of Students in consultation with either the Chair of the Academic Standards Committee or the Chair of the Disability Standards Committee, a second or third year student may take less than 12 units in one term but under no circumstances less than 8 units in one term.
 A student taking less than 12 units in one term is still responsible for the full tuition for that semester and is expected to remain on track to graduate within six semesters.

 A JD student may not enroll in an MLS elective if more than 1/3 of the class meetings will be taught online unless (a) the ABA has provided the law school with a variance for the relevant semester, exempting the law school from ABA restrictions on online learning, and the Vice and Assistant Deans have agreed that the MLS elective fits into law school plans for online JD course instruction; or (b) the law school has approved standards for online instruction, and the student’s enrollment comports with these standards.